pukkapies/urop2019/README.md

 ## Validating and Predicting

 `test_model.py` is the script containing the evaluation tools.
 There is a `test_model()` function which simply tests the model's performance on the test dataset from a certain checkpoint.
-The `predict()` function takes an audio array, in the waveform or the log mel-spectrogram format, and uses the model on consecutive 15s windows (with the last window 15s from the end of the track) of the input audio to return the average prediction as tags in string form.
+The `predict()` function takes an audio array, in the waveform or the log mel-spectrogram format, and uses the model on consecutive 15s windows (with the last window being 15s from the end of the track) of the input audio to return the average prediction as tags in string form.

 *Example:*